Kevinpgalligan/KevingalWebsite/README.md

 Execute `./build.sh` to build static copy of site in `build` folder.

-Execute `./deploy.sh` to push static copy of site to `master` branch.
+Execute `./deploy.sh` to push static copy of site to the appropriate repository.

 Requires Python3.